User Guide

 3

-Click the View Data button on the notification to view details of the primary database, then enter a name for the service in the Description/Name: field.
+Click View Data on the notification to view details of the Primary Database, then enter a name for the service in the Description/Name: field.
 When finished, click Accept.

-NOTE: If multiple vehicles are shared, they are listed in separate Description/Name: fields.
+NOTE: If multiple assets are shared, they are listed in separate Description/Name: fields.

 4